open-service-portal/template-whoami/README.md

 - XRs are created in a specific namespace (not cluster-wide)
 - All resources are deployed in the **same namespace as the XR**
 - No new namespace is created - the XR's namespace is used

-- Object resources include `namespaceSelector.matchControllerRef: true` to be namespace-scoped
+**Solution for Object Resources:**

+Provider-kubernetes has TWO Object APIs:
+- `kubernetes.crossplane.io/v1alpha2` - **cluster-scoped** (cannot be used with namespaced XRs)
+- `kubernetes.m.crossplane.io/v1alpha1` - **namespace-scoped** (what we use!)

+We use the namespace-scoped `kubernetes.m.crossplane.io/v1alpha1` API with:
+- `metadata.namespace` on each Object resource
+- `kind: ProviderConfig` in providerConfigRef
+- A namespaced ProviderConfig in the same namespace

 **Why this matters:**
 - Crossplane v2 enforces that namespaced XRs cannot create cluster-scoped resources
-- Without `namespaceSelector`, Object resources are cluster-scoped and will fail
+- The v1alpha2 Object API is cluster-scoped and will fail with namespaced XRs
 - This follows the security principle that namespace boundaries should be respected

 For more details, see [Crossplane PR #6588](https://github.com/crossplane/crossplane/pull/6588).